 After June 2018, generic versions of Suboxone became more widely available and took over the majority of market share.
 The current wave of Suboxone tooth decay lawsuits is focused on the brand-name version of the drug, alleging that its defective design contributed to severe dental problems such as tooth decay, erosion, and tooth loss.

 Why not sue the generic manufacturers?
 You can.
 But it is more difficult.
-This difficulty arises from the legal precedent set by the Supreme Court which effectively protect generic drug manufacturers from liability for failure-to-warn claims – the signature claim in this litigation.
+This difficulty arises from the legal precedent set by the Supreme Court which effectively protects generic drug manufacturers from liability for failure-to-warn claims – the signature claim in this litigation.
 Generic manufacturers are legally required to copy the brand-name drug’s labeling exactly, including warnings, as per FDA regulations.
 They cannot independently change or add warnings to the drug’s label, even if they become aware of potential risks.

 Because generic manufacturers must follow the label of the original brand-name drug, the courts have consistently ruled that they cannot be held liable for failing to provide additional warnings beyond what the brand-name manufacturer has included.
 This means that for lawsuits like those related to Suboxone, plaintiffs are largely limited to targeting Indivior, the original manufacturer, even if they were harmed by the generic version of the drug.